cumulodev/hoster-tools/README.md

 # hoster-tools
-Collection of simple tools for hosted integration
+Collection of simple tools for hoster

 ## create-agent-config